Jean Smart: 1975–1999: Theater roles and Designing Women

-2000s: Frasier, Broadway, TV roles
+2000–2019: Television roles and acclaim

-In 2000, Smart was cast as Lana Gardner in the critically acclaimed comedy series Frasier, acting opposite Kelsey Grammer, set in her home town of Seattle.
+In 2000, Smart was cast as Lana Gardner in the critically acclaimed NBC comedy series Frasier, acting opposite Kelsey Grammer, set in her hometown of Seattle.
 She went on to win two Primetime Emmy Awards for Outstanding Guest Actress in a Comedy Series.
 Reflecting on the role, Smart said: "I had loved that role on Frasier so much, particularly that first episode.
-It’s nice to get nominated and win for something you were particularly proud of.
-At the time I was a little bit snobby about doing guest parts.
-Based on what I don’t know.
-It wasn’t something I was seeking.
+It's nice to get nominated and win for something you were particularly proud of.
+At the time, I was a little bit snobby about doing guest parts.
+Based on what I don't know.
+It wasn't something I was seeking.
 But my agent said, 'You have to read this.'
-I thought it was hilarious and the show was brilliant so I didn't even hesitate.
-I remember when we did the table read with the rest of the cast we could hardly get through it we were laughing so hard."
+I thought it was hilarious, and the show was brilliant, so I didn't even hesitate.
+I remember when we did the table read with the rest of the cast, we could hardly get through it we were laughing so hard."

-The same year, she played in a Broadway revival production of The Man Who Came to Dinner, which earned her a Tony Award nomination.
+The same year, she was in the company of the second Broadway revival production of The Man Who Came to Dinner, which earned her a Tony Award nomination.
 Soon after, she landed roles in several high-profile films including Sweet Home Alabama (2002), playing the mother-in-law of Reese Witherspoon, and in the comedy Bringing Down The House (2002), opposite Queen Latifah.
 She also had a supporting role in the independent drama Garden State (2004).
 Between 2000 and 2004, Smart played the role of Supervisor of Detectives and ex-wife to Chief Jack Mannion of the Metropolitan Police Department on The District.
 From 2002 to 2007, she voiced Dr. Ann Possible in Kim Possible, and also provided the voice of the alcoholic chain-smoking, Pickles Oblong, on The Oblongs.
-In 2004, she reprised her voice role as Reba Heyerdahl in an episode of the Nickelodeon series Hey Arnold!
+In 2004, she reprised her voice role as Reba Heyerdahl in an episode of the Nickelodeon series Hey Arnold!.
 The same year, she was cast in a lead role in the short-lived Center of the Universe.
 She also had a supporting role in David O. Russell's I Heart Huckabees (2004).